A programme on Selective Mutism called Finding your voice was broadcast on BBC Radio 4

 which can feel inexplicable even to himself / herself) in the presence of

 a given collection of people or indeed an individual person.
 The pattern of speech-related anxiety

 varies depending upon the person's

-SM usually begins age 3-5 but is often first noticed when a child begins school.
+SM often first becomes apparent when a child enters

 extreme reticence) can last for a child’s entire time at school - until the day they leave at

 but not always, it contributes to academic underachievement, school refusal, and a torrid school